Change the Home Button Click Speed for iPhone, iPad, and iPod touch

 If you have an iPhone, iPad, or iPod touch, you probably know by now that double-clicking and triple-clicking the Home button is required to perform some actions in iOS, like bringing up lock screen music controls, showing the multitasking bar, inverting the screen, enabling zoom, summoning Assistive Touch, or even turning on Guided Access to lock iOS into a single app.

-- Open Settings, then go to “General” and “Accessibility”
+- Go to “General” and “Accessibility”

 - Tap on “Home-click Speed” and choose either “Slow” or “Slowest” as the new Home click setting